Dating back to 1198, the Brazen Head is the oldest pub in Dublin.

 Michael Collins and the planning of the revolution

-Another famous revolutionary who often sought refuge within the storied walls of the Brazen Head was Michael Collins, a prominent figure from the 1916 Easter Uprising who somehow escaped execution by the British.
+Another famous revolutionary who often sought refuge within the storied walls of the Brazen Head was Michael Collins, a prominent figure from the 1916 Easter Rising who somehow escaped execution by the British.

 Although, unlike the previous rebellions, this time around the Brazen Head itself was almost destroyed as it saw fierce fighting nearby.

 It was close to being destroyed again during the bloody Civil War of 1922 and if you want a closer look at this turbulent period, check out some of the old photographs on the walls inside the Brazen Head.

 “Good puzzle would be to cross Dublin without passing a pub,” muses Leopold Bloom in James Joyce’s classic novel Ulysses and Joyce would probably have had the Brazen Head in mind when he wrote those words.
 Though Joyce wasn’t the only grand figure of Irish literature to enjoy a pint within the walls of the old pub.

 Poets, playwrights and novelists including Patrick Kavanagh, Brendan Behan and Jonathan Swift are all said to have drunk here over the years and anyone taking a literary tour of Dublin is bound to pass through the Brazen Head at some point!

 What to expect when visiting Dublin’s oldest pub in 2022